eclipse/epsilon/standalone/org.eclipse.epsilon.standalone/readme.txt

 javadoc JARs in tandem to Sonatype OSSRH.
 The custom Maven plugin is in ../eutils-maven-plugin.
 For more instructions on its use, check the comments of its EpsilonStandaloneDeployMojo class.

+IMPORTANT !!!

+If the jarmodel.xml is modified it is IMPORTANT to run the jarmodel2mvn.launch file as this step is not part of the CI build process.